-- 1. All members of the nominating committee when the committee nominated or re-nominated an individual who had a significant conflict of interest or whose past actions demonstrated a lack of integrity or an inability to represent shareholder interests. - 2.
-The nominating committee chair if the nominating committee did not meet during the year. - 3.
+- 2. The nominating committee chair if the nominating committee did not meet during the year. - 3.
 The nominating committee chair and/or all members of the committee when the number of directors on the board is more than 20 or fewer than five directors (or four for venture exchange listed issuers). - 4.
-The nominating committee chair of a venture firm when there are fewer than two independent directors on the board.17 - 5.
-The nominating committee chair, when a director who did not receive support from a majority of voting shares in the previous election was allowed to remain on the board and, further, the issues that raised shareholder concern were not addressed.18 - 6.
-The chair of the nominating committee where the board's failure to ensure the board has directors with relevant experience, either through periodic director assessment or board refreshment, has contributed to a company's poor performance.
+The nominating committee chair, when a director who did not receive support from a majority of voting shares in the previous election was allowed to remain on the board and, further, the issues that raised shareholder concern were not addressed. - 5.
+The chair of the nominating committee where the board's failure to ensure the board has directors with relevant experience, either through periodic director assessment or board refreshment, has contributed to a company's poor performance. - 6.
+The nominating committee chair when the board has no female directors and has not provided sufficient explanation or disclosed a plan to address the lack of diversity on the board. - 7.
+The nominating committee chair when the board has not adopted a formal diversity policy and we have identified concerns regarding the gender diversity of the board.